Allegheny-Computer-Science-Thesis-2021/course-materials/CODE_OF_CONDUCT.md

 ## Due dates

 All due dates are provided in the [course schedule](https://chompe.rs/cmpsc-600-2021-schedule).
-For convienience, major due dates (including the proposal, defenses, and draft chapter due dates) are reproduced here:
+For convienience, major due dates (including the Proposal, defenses, and draft chapter due dates) are reproduced here:

 |Deliverable      |Due date(s) |
 |:----------------|:-----------|